-There is no obligation under the Constitution for Directors to hold shares in the Company, although all Directors have share interests as disclosed.
-Details of Directors' shareholdings are shown in the Directors' Report on page 5 of the Annual Financial Report.
+There is no obligation under the Constitution for Directors to hold shares in the Company, although a majority of the Directors presently do.
+Details of Directors' shareholdings are shown in the Directors' Report on page 18 of the Annual Financial Report.

-Directors and Senior Management of the Company are restricted to buying or selling shares in the Company to the six week period commencing on the second business day after the annualment of the annual and half-yearly results and the Annual General Meeting in accordance with the Securities Trading Policy.
+Directors and Senior Management of the Company are restricted to buying or selling shares in the Company to the six week period commencing on the second business day after the announcement of the annual and half-yearly results and the Annual General Meeting in accordance with the Securities Trading Policy.